Menu

 SIGN IN

-Blue and white ceramic tile art depicting a ship with sails and a coastal building with a tower flying birds in the sky.
+Blue and white ceramic tile art depicting a ship with sails and a coastal building with a tower and flying birds in the sky.

 Azulejos (ceramic tiles) depicting a galleon off the coast, made by Jose Antonio Ortega and El Lledoner’s workshop.
 Spain, 20th century.
 Photo by Getty